manohark98/LilGradX/README.md

 1. **Data Preparation:**
    Loads and preprocesses the data from a CSV file.
 2. **Model Initialization:**
-   Constructs an MLP based on the number of input features and a defined layer structure.
+   Constructs an MLP with the given number of input features and output features.
 3. **Training Loop:**
    Iterates over the training data for a set number of epochs, performing forward passes, loss computation (either NLL or MSE), backpropagation, and parameter updates using the Adam optimizer.
 4. **Model Saving:**